 On October 6th we had the Navadanya’s gathering of farmers, Vasundhara.
 Women and small farmers of Navdanya networks from all over India were joined by international experts and civil society movements’ representatives to discuss Seed and Food Sovereignty, Biodiverse Organic Farming methods and programs, and how we can create solidarity in our communities.
 “Farmers are not producers of commodities which are nutritionally empty and toxic.”, said Dr Vandana Shiva “Farmers are carers for the Earth, that is why Vasundhara, which means The Earth, is the place for farmers”.

 From October 4th to 6th, the International Biodiversity Congress was held at the Forest Research Institute in Dehradun.
 A 3 day congress focused on Biodiversity, from the scientific level to children, who joined eminent scientists from around the world.
 The theme of the congress was: ‘towards an ecological civilization’, Vasudhaiva Kutumbakam, the Earth Family.
-Navdanya joined forces with various national and international partners to launch the movement for a Biodiverse Organic Himalaya, partnering with Pawan Kumar Chamling, the chief minister of Sikkim.
+Navdanya joined forces with various national and international partners and launched the movement for a Biodiverse Organic Himalaya, joined by the women seed savers and organic leaders from the Himalayan Region, Ladakh, HP, Uttarakhand, Sikkim, Manipur, Arunachal Pradesh and Assam, and partnering with Pawan Kumar Chamling, the chief minister of Sikkim.
 He will be awarded the Future Policy Award 2018 by the World Future Council, the Food and Agriculture Organisation of the UN (FAO) and IFOAM Organics International in Rome during the World Food Day celebrations on 15th October 2018.
 Also Dr Vandana Shiva is part of the jury of experts, who will be deciding upon the winning policies of the Awards – the best on Earth scaling up agroecology.

 Samples of scarfs, produced by women and farmers of Navdanya’s Fibres of Freedom program were donated to Shri Balmiki Prasad Singh, Former Governor, Sikkim, and former Environment Secretary and Shri Trivendra Singh Rawat, Honourable Chief Minister of Uttarakhand.
 The Congress also saw the launch of five important publications including “Biodiversity, Agroecology, Regenerative Organic Agriculture: Sustainable solution for Hunger, Poverty and Climate Change” authored by Dr. Vandana Shiva and Andre Leu; “Origins: The Corporate War on Nature and Culture” written by Dr. Vandana Shiva.